MicrosoftDocs/power-platform/power-platform/guidance/expressroute/things-to-consider.md

 -   Saturation of the WAN link

--   Proxy processing, incurring additional latency and overhead
+-   Proxy processing, incurring more latency and overhead

--   Inefficient internal routing (e.g. routing within the corporate network rather than out to the Internet earlier)
+-   Inefficient internal routing (for example, routing within the corporate network rather than out to the Internet earlier)

 If Power Platform traffic suffers from those challenges, then performance at the